National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 • Pack animals are not permitted to travel off maintained trails above 3,500 feet.

-In the following areas, groups of between 7 and 12 persons must camp in designated group sites: Sol Duc/7 Lakes Basin, Hoh Lake Trail, Hoh River Trail, Grand Valley, Upper Lena Lake, and Lake Constance.
+Groups of 7 to 12 persons must camp in the following designated group sites: Sol Duc/Seven Lakes Basin, Hoh Lake Trail, Hoh River Trail, Grand Valley, Upper Lena Lake, and Lake Constance.

 • All nature trails.